SuperMoney logo

 Buy Here Pay Here dealers

 “Buy here, pay here” dealerships (also known as BHPH) are auto dealers that also finance the cars they sell.
 They differ from traditional dealerships in that they provide in-house financing instead of relying on third-party lenders.
-BHPH usually target buyers with poor credit who don’t qualify for auto loans with more competitive rates and terms.
+BHPH usually targets buyers with poor credit who don’t qualify for auto loans with more competitive rates and terms.

 Finance Companies

 Auto finance companies operate similarly to banks and credit unions.
-But they don’t accept consumer deposits (such as checking or savings accounts) and are often more open to borrowers with subprime credit.
+However, they don’t accept consumer deposits (such as checking or savings accounts) and are often more open to borrowers with subprime credit.
 Some leading auto finance companies based on market share are:

 Auto loan volumes by income